 Image – We are talking about Docker images; read-only and used to create containers.

+You will learn how to access CloudForms.
 CloudForms provides a web console that allow you to perform various tasks via a web browser.
 Let's get started by logging into this and checking the status of the platform.

-In this section, you log in to the CloudForms Management Engine web interface.
+Step 1: Navigate to the CloudForms Management Engine web interface.

-Navigate to the URI provided by your instructor and login with the user/password provided (if there's an icon on the Desktop, just double click that).
+Login with the user/password provided (if there's an icon on the Desktop, just double click that).